Tennis gear; there’s an absolute ton of it, and it can get confusing at times.

 You need plenty of arch support here to cushion your feet from the blow of running around on a hard court.

-There’s this whole fashion movement in tennis and it can be exhausting.
+There’s this whole fashion movement in tennis and it can be exhausting if you try to keep up with the annual trends.

 You just need lightweight, breathable clothing that’s not going to get in the way while playing.
 This usually means wearing: